CarterStefan/wrottesley_golf_club/README.md

 For my development environment, I was using SQLite, as this is the default with Django.
 Once my code was deployed to Heroku, I switched to a PostgreSQL database.

 ### models and apps
-My site consists of 9 apps, and a total of 'xxxxx' models:
+My site consists of 9 models and 8 apps

 #### Home App
 - The home app is used to display index.html, which serves as the root page of the site.
 This app contains no models.